Giving Visit Campus Apply Now Library

 But given the nature of the legal profession, and the importance of lawyers being seen as ethical and law-abiding individuals, we would need to see a very convincing explanation not only of what happened, but also of how you see yourself as an ethical and upstanding member of the legal profession moving forward.

-Unfortunately we cannot consider applications from this kind of a student.
-Your Grade XII results are an essential part of our application process.
+Unfortunately, we can not consider applications from such students.
+Your class 12 result is an essential part of our application process.

 Tattoos are a personal choice and won’t count against you.
-JSW Law will be a smoke free zone.
+Our campus is a smoke free zone. .

 Graduate Admission